-SUNYIT has a mandatory health fee each semester.
-This fee provides each student comprehensive, confidential health-related services by appointment or on a walk-in basis.
+SUNYIT is supported through a mandatory health fee each semester.
+This fee provides each student comprehensive, confidential health-related services by appointment or walk-in basis at the Health and Wellness Center.
+Not to be confused with the mandatory health insurance fee that covers off-campus health care services.
 Some services provided by the mandatory health fee include: